Configure Logging

 Your log data must not contain any personal data, such as names, email addresses, etc. It is your responsibility to ensure this data is filtered out before being sent to AppSignal, and when identifying a person is necessary that your application uses alternative forms of identification such as a user ID, hash, or pseudonym.

-Read more about how to format your logs in the Formatting Documentation.
+Read more about how to format your messages in the Formatting Documentation.

 Create Source